jejacks0n/mercury/README.md

 Mercury Editor2
 ===============

 Mercury2 is a WYSIWYG editor, and takes a different approach than any editor out there.
-It was a great html editor that had additional functionality, but it's become more.
-Mercury2 has the same features as it's predecessor, but is more structured, and provides a full framework in which you can more easily create complex regions that are anything you want.
+Mercury2 has the same features as it's predecessor, but is more structured, and provides a full framework in which you can more easily create complex regions and interfaces.

-Regions dictate toolbars, buttons, and what actions they support.
-This simplifies the configuration for toolbars, but also provides more flexibility in terms of defining your own custom functionality that doesn't fit into the standard Mercury features.
+Regions dictate toolbars, buttons, what actions they support, and context for highlighting buttons.
+This simplifies the configuration, and provides more flexibility in terms of defining your own custom functionality that doesn't fit into the default Mercury features.
 Check out the gallery region for an example of this.

-Mercury2 allows sandboxing content within an iframe or it can load directly on the page you're editing.
-This has been a complication in the past, so this version simplifies that while also retaining the ability to sandbox itself to mimimize conflicts with javascript libraries and css.
-It also supports moving it's interface into a [Shadow DOM](http://glazkov.com/2011/01/14/what-the-heck-is-shadow-dom), which removes the interface from the dom on the page that you're editing, which helps to alleviate conflicts on the page with other javascript and css, but isn't as reliable as using an iframe.

 ## Developer Notice

 This branch represents the future version of Mercury Editor.
 This iteration of Mercury Editor (Mercury2) separates the Rails portions from the Javascript portions of the project.
-Rails is still used for development (for a server, coffeescript, sass, build process etc.) but the Rails Engine has been moved to [mercury-rails] -- this enables more functionality, and to serve as an example of how to implement functionality like snippets and image uploading.
+Rails is still used for development (for a server, coffeescript, sass, build process etc.) but the Rails Engine has been moved to [mercury-rails](https://github.com/jejacks0n/mercury-rails) -- this enables more functionality, and to serve as an example of how to implement functionality like snippets and image uploading/resizing.
 If you're interested in integrating Mercury with your own platform, this is the best place to start.

+## Examples

+Mercury2 comes with several examples of how to integrate more complex features.
+Check the examples for usage examples and how to sandbox using an iframe, and for more complex integrations check `developer_toolbar.coffee`, which outlines many of the events and API, and `adding_functionality.coffee` which has examples of how to add your own toolbars and actions.

+An example of server integration is available in the [mercury-rails](https://github.com/jejacks0n/mercury-rails) project, which outlines all of the features that are needed by the server to fully work with the default regions.

+## Sandboxing & Shadow Dom

+Mercury2 allows sandboxing content within an iframe or it can load directly on the page you're editing.
+This has been a complication in the past, so this version simplifies that while also retaining the ability to sandbox itself to mimimize conflicts with javascript libraries and css.

+The iframe support has also been simplified and expects that you pass an iframe (or selector) when initializing using the FrameInterface.
+This allows you to determine what url is loaded, and simplifies the save process.

+Mercury2 also now has support for moving it's interface into a [Shadow DOM](http://glazkov.com/2011/01/14/what-the-heck-is-shadow-dom), which removes the interface from the dom on the page that you're editing, which helps to alleviate conflicts on the page with other javascript and css, but isn't as reliable as using an iframe nor as widely supported.

 ## Fonts & Graphics